Toon Glass Shader Breakdown

 We can then Transform to Tangent space, which appears to make the position relative to the meshes’ surface – kind of?
 Well, at least for our purposes the R/X component of the position is horizontal across the surface, and G/Y is vertical, but there may be better ways of handling this.

-We can Split to obtain these components, and Add them together to make a diagonal gradient.
+We can Split to obtain values for each axis individually, and Add them together to make a diagonal gradient.
 An Absolute function will then convert any negative values to positive.
 Any changes made will now be mirrored across the diagonal line as both sides share the same values.

 We now have two gradients going outwards diagonally in each direction.
 There are values of 0 in the center shown by the black areas on the preview.
 If we Subtract a value from this it will shift the values inwards, and output negative values in the center (which we can remove later via a Saturate).
 This results in creating a spacing between the two gradients.
 Here we use the Offset property, which will allow us to change the spacing later in the inspector.
 We can then also apply some scaling by using a Multiply with the Scale Multiplier property, as shown on the left below.

 To handle creating multiple lines, I’m using this setup as shown above.
-By using a Power in our calculations, we can allow the values to be more exponential / less linear.
-This affects the width of each line based on the distance from the diagonal, as shown in the Fraction node preview.
-To better show how this works, I’ve plotted the functions here :
+By using a Power in our calculations, we can allow the values to be more exponential / less linear, which affects the width of each line based on the distance from the diagonal (as shown in the Fraction node preview).

-More importantly though, the Fraction node (a.k.a frac function) returns the fractional (decimal) part of the number (without the integer component).
-This results in values only between 0 and 1 which is shown by the plot on the right.
+The Fraction node returns the fractional (decimal) part of the number (without the integer component).
+This results in values only between 0 and 1, shown on the right plot.
 The line jumps from 1 back to 0 on the Y axis.
-The higher A values produce more line sections, and each line further to the right on the X axis gets smaller (takes up less horizontal space).
-It’s a bit of a mess but easier to see if you focus only on the green line.
+The more curved lines from the previous plot produce more line sections.

-Hopefully those plots help explain what is going on here, as the maths might not be easy to grasp by looking at the nodes alone.
-All we need to do now is Step the gradient-like result from the Fraction node, using the Line Width property to obtain solid lines which we can then Multiply by our Line Alpha.
+Finally we can Step the gradient-like result from the Fraction node, using the Line Width property to obtain solid lines which we can then Multiply by our Line Alpha.
 We also need to Add the Color property’s alpha, to control the glass’ surface alpha, then put this into the Alpha input on the Master node, and also set the Color input as shown.